What’s the difference between actual cash value vs. replacement cost for business insurance?

 If you have actual cash value coverage, the value would be the price you paid for it minus the amount it has depreciated since you bought it.

-If you have replacement cost coverage, you can check out prices online, in catalogs or at your favorite stores to find out how much it will cost to replace your property.
+If you have replacement value coverage, you can check out prices online, in catalogs or at your favorite stores to find out how much it will cost to replace your property.

-When repairing or replacing a commercial building, determining the value is a little more difficult.
-Replacements costs for buildings include the price of labor and materials you need to make the necessary repairs or rebuild.
+To repair or replace a commercial building, determining the value is a little more difficult.
+Replacement costs for buildings include the price of labor and materials to make the necessary repairs or rebuild.

-Cost can vary significantly based on where you’re located.
+Cost can vary significantly based on your location.
 Your insurance company can help you get accurate estimates from local contractors.

-Keep receipts of everything you buy for your business, so there’s no question about what needs to be replaced if you experience a loss.
+Keep receipts on everything you buy for your business, so there’s no question about what needs to be replaced if you experience a loss.

 Replacement cost coverage provides more protection than actual cash value coverage.
-But it can also be more expensive because it costs the insurance company more if you need to file a claim.
+It can also be more expensive because it costs the insurance company more if you need to file a claim.

 You won’t receive enough money from the insurance company to replace items.
-You’ll get something that’s in a similar condition to your property immediately before the loss occurred.
+You’ll only be reimbursed for gear, equipment and inventory in a similar condition to your property immediately before the loss occurred.

-When you get commercial property insurance with Next Insurance, you’ll have coverage up to your policy limit to replace your business property if it is damaged or destroyed.
+When you get commercial property insurance with NEXT, you’ll have coverage up to your policy limit to replace your business property if it’s damaged or destroyed.

 We make it easy to get a quote, review options and purchase your insurance online in less than 10 minutes.